-Phishing remains a persistent and pervasive threat in the digital landscape preying on end users and organisations alike.
+Phishing remains a persistent and pervasive threat in the digital landscape, preying on end users and organisations alike.
 As technology advances, phishing campaigns continue to improve in sophistication, emphasising on the need for vigilance and awareness.
-To support your organisation in better protecting itself against this ever-present threat, here is an overview of the five most emerging phishing trends.
+To support your organisation in better protecting itself against this ever-present threat, here is an overview of the five most emerging phishing trends in 2024.

 Emails Sent From Trusted Third Parties